mdjnewman/av-gear-sale/index.md

 - 250W halogen lamp

 Note the mirror drum has slight damage to one of the 19 mirrors on the mirror drum, shown in one of the photos below.
-This damage isn't noticable when the unit is operating.
+This damage isn't noticeable when the unit is operating.

 Resources: